anthonyraf/developpement_durable/README.md

 # Développement durable
-This is my first site made with html, css and some javascript.
+This is my first website made with html, css and some javascript.
 So it doesn't have a responsive design

 ## Link